mathisgauthey/mathisgauthey.github.io_old/content/post/Recursion in Programming - The Tower of Hanoi Problem.md

 With three disks, the puzzle can be solved in **<u>seven moves</u>**.

-The minimal number of moves required to solve a Tower of Hanoi puzzle is $2n − 1$, where $n$ is the number of disks.
+The minimal number of moves required to solve a Tower of Hanoi puzzle is `2n − 1`, where `n` is the number of disks.

 ## How to Solve it Manually with Three Disks ?